shopsys/monorepo-tools/docs/cookbook/jenkins-configuration.md

 To be sure about cleaning more of unnecessary docker files, you can create job that would just execute `docker system prune` sometimes, this command clears unnecessary docker files.

+Some of the issues can be overcome via [Continuous Integration Using Kubernetes](/docs/kubernetes/continuous-integration-using-kubernetes.md).

 ## Conclusion
 We just did pretty big job, we just configured jenkins that can automatically create jobs by git branches,